Authors: The scikit-learn developers

 SVM with custom kernel#

-Simple usage of Support Vector Machines to classify a sample.
-It will plot the decision surface and the support vectors.
+Simple usage of Support Vector Machines classifier with a custom kernel.
+It will plot the decision surface and highlight the support vectors.

 3-Class classification using Support Vector Machine with custom kernel